Chief Hydrographer

 The Chief Hydrographer to the Government of India is a senior appointment in the Indian Navy.
 The Chief Hydrographer is the executive head of the National Hydrographic Office.
 The appointment is held by a Three star officer in the rank of Vice Admiral.
-The current Chief Hydrographer is Vice Admiral Lochan Singh Pathania who took over on 1 February 2024.
+The current Chief Hydrographer, Vice Admiral Lochan Singh Pathania, took over on 1 February 2024.

 History

 The Marine Survey of India (MSI) was established in 1874 at Kolkata and was responsible for hydrographic surveys.
 It was headed by the Surveyor-in-Charge, who functioned under the Surveyor General of India.
 After the partition of India, the only survey vessel HMIS Investigator was allotted to the MSI.
 On 1 Jun 1954, MSI was relocated to Dehradun, its present location, and was renamed Naval Hydrographic Office.
 The appointment of Surveyor-in-Charge Marine Survey of India was re-designated Chief Hydrographer of the Navy.
 Captain SJ Hennessy took over as the first Chief Hydrographer.

 The following year, on 26 November 1955, Captain Jal Cursetji, the senior most Indian officer in the Hydrographic Survey branch was appointed the first Chief Hydrographer.
 In 1964, with the increase in the responsibilities of the appointment, the Chief Hydrographer was re-designated as the Chief Hydrographer to the Government of India.